top of page

 • Identifying and applying tools to overcome cognitive biases or an undesired emotional state.

 Importantly, automatic processes (Type 1) continue to operate outside of awareness alongside effortful and deliberate processing (Type 2).
 Our more controlled and deliberate decisions, like choosing which sort of phone to buy, for example, are always informed by underlying Type 1 processes.
-For instance, even though you feel like you're making a rational decision, you may harbour unknown bias in favour of a particular company because you think the CEO is smart and like his sweaters.
+For instance, even though you feel like you're making a rational decision, you may harbour unknown bias in favour of a particular company because you think the CEO is smart and you like his sweaters.
 That is, no matter how well-reasoned and deliberate you may believe your decisions to be, there are generally things going on behind the facade of our conscious deliberation (Type 1 thought) that sway our choices.
 As we'll see, it's very hard—very often impossible—for individuals to uncover these hidden mental processes.

 Although we're generally unaware of how our intuitions are affecting how we're processing information, with some learning and effortful attention, we can sometimes take educated guess about when emotional states and cognitive biases might be causing us to think and act in particular ways.
 We'll work on these ideas in parts 3-5.

 Now, think about a hypothetical time on the road when you would need to switch into more deliberate and effortful (Type 2) thought.
 You're driving through a storm, at night, through twisting country roads—oh, and you're also in Ireland (i.e., assuming you normally drive on the right side of the road, you're now on the left).
-Further, your best friend and travel buddy is sitting beside you singing along to old Madonna songs.
+Further, your best friend and travel buddy is sitting beside you singing along to Taylor Swift songs.
 This situation requires way more conscious attention than your casual drive to work.
 For example, you still know what a stop sign looks like, but now they're not where you expect them to be because they're on the opposite side of the road.
 You need to make an effort and override the habitual response of where you tend to look and direct your eyes elsewhere.

 This extra effort requires deliberate, controlled attention.
 But because your conscious effort is a limited resource, you can probably tell that if you were in this situation, you'd likely need your friend to stop singing and turn down her music so you can focus.
 This is very different from the casual drive to work, in which a little more multitasking is possible.